Edge Behavior of Higher Complex-Dimensional Determinantal Point Processes: Acknowledgments

 \section{Acknowledgments}

-The author is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB 1283/2 2021 – 317210226 "Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications".
-The author thanks Gernot Akemann, Sungsoo Byun, Maurice Duits and Markus Ebke for useful discussions.
+The author is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB 1283/2 2021 – 317210226 "Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications", and the Royal Society grant RF\textbackslash ERE\textbackslash 210237.
+The author thanks Gernot Akemann, Sung-Soo Byun, Maurice Duits, Markus Ebke, Ivan Parra and Roman Riser for useful discussions.